-&lt;sup>11 Although data on civilian casualties was collected from by the Civilian Casualty Tracking Cell since about September 2007, between September 2007 and June 2008 there is only data on Afghan civilians killed by ISAF.
+&lt;sup>13 Although data on civilian casualties was collected by the Civilian Casualty Tracking Cell since about September 2007, between September 2007 and June 2008 there is data only on Afghan civilians killed by ISAF.
 Injuries and not-ISAF-generated-civilian casualties are not included.
-Beginning in July 2008 the CCTC tracks non-ISAF and injuries but the data consistency and fidelity is not verified until about January 2009.
+Beginning in July 2008 the CCTC tracks non-ISAF and injuries but the data consistency and fidelity are not verifiable until about January 2009.